rgenge/push_swap/README.md

 If you have any doubt and want some help and tips just message me!

 The rules
-• You have 2 stacks named a and b.
+• You have 2 stacks named a and b.\n
 • At the beginning:
 ◦ The stack a contains a random amount of negative and/or positive numbers which cannot be duplicated.